anandaworldwide/ananda-library-chatbot/README.md

 Prelude: Please make sure you have already downloaded node on your system and the version is 18 or greater.

+## Documentation

+For detailed information about the project architecture and functionality, please refer to the documentation in the `docs` directory:

+- [PRD](docs/PRD.md) - Product Requirements Document outlining the project's features and specifications
+- [Tech Stack](docs/tech-stack.md) - Overview of technologies used in the project
+- [App Flow](docs/app-flow.md) - Explanation of the application's main user flows and interactions
+- [Frontend Guidelines](docs/frontend-guidelines.md) - Styling and design rules for the frontend codebase
+- [Backend Structure](docs/backend-structure.md) - Architecture and organization of the backend services
+- [File Structure](docs/file-structure.md) - Organization of the project's files and directories

+These documents provide comprehensive guidance for developers working on or extending the project.

 ## Forked Version

 This is a fork of gpt4-pdf-chatbot-langchain.
 This version looks for a specified